micbuffa/WasabiDataset/README.md

 ```

 ### Citation
-If you find our work useful and use our resources, please cite the follwing paper:
+If you use our resource, please cite the following article:
 ```
 not yet available
 ```